help-me-mom/ng-mocks/README.md

 `ngMocks.defaultExclude` marks declarations, services and tokens to be excluded during creating mock modules.

+The best place to do that is in `src/test.ts` for jasmine or in `src/setupJest.ts` for jest.

 It is useful when some of them have been provided in `TestBed.initTestEnvironment`, and we would like to get these versions in tests, although something declares or imports original ones.